 Making the transition from racer to a pet can be daunting for a new greyhound.
 They live most of their life surrounded by other greys and are unused to all the noises which we take for granted.
 Vacuum cleaners, heavy traffic, washing machines etc. are all new sounds to them.

-If they are scared you may see their eyes look up at you with their whites showing, and their eyes will dart around more.
-They are scared and looking to you, their pack leader, for reassurance.
-They will generally move their body closer to you so they feel safer.
+If they are scared, you may see their eyes look up at you with their whites showing, and their eyes will dart around more.
+They are worried and looking to you, their pack leader, for reassurance.
+You may find them moving their body closer to you as they seek protection.

 The ‘Needy’ Stare